-Note: Council to approve change in wording 1.
-No action.
-Do not revise the commercial trip limit for blueline tilefish.
-The commercial trip limit for blueline tilefish is 100 pounds gutted weight (lbs qw).
+1. No action.
+The commercial trip limit for blueline tilefish is 100 pounds gutted weight (lbs gw).

-- 2. Increase the commercial trip limit for blueline tilefish to 200 lbs gw. - 3.
-Increase the commercial trip limit for blueline tilefish to 300 lbs gw.
+2. Increase the commercial trip limit for blueline tilefish to 200 lbs gw.

+3. Increase the commercial trip limit for blueline tilefish to 300 lbs gw.